cdapio/cdap/cdap-docs/tutorial/source/tutorial2.rst

 Introduction
 ============
 Performing analytics on a Web application using access logs is a common use case when managing a Web site.
-A system capable of that needs to ingest logs, and implement real-time or batch processing computations to process the data.
+A system capable of analytics needs to ingest logs, and implement real-time or batch processing computations to process the data.
 The information has to be stored somewhere in the system, and the system should expose ways to retrieve it.
-Even in this case where the system performs very simple analytics, like counting the number of visits made to a website in a day, the components needed to make it possible demand a lot of work.
+Even in this case where the system performs very simple analytics, such as counting the number of visits made to a website in a day, the components needed to make it possible demand a lot of work.

 Using the **Web Insights Engine Application** or *Wise*, we’ll show you how to build such a system on CDAP that is easy, concise, and powerful.
 Wise extracts value from Web